OWASP/owasp-mastg/weaknesses/MASVS-STORAGE/1-secure-data-storage/data-unencrypted-internal/weakness.md

 ## Mitigations

-- Avoid storing sensitive data locally if not required for application functionality helps reduce the scope for risks.
+- Avoid storing sensitive data locally if not required for application functionality to reduce the likelihood and impact of this weakness.
 For example keeping PII server-side, rendering it at time of use, and removing any cached data on logout.
-- Use the platform's hardware-backed keystore solution to store the key used for encryption.
+- Use the platform's hardware-backed keystore solution to store keys used for encryption.
 - Use platform features for encrypting data at rest to safely store files and preferences.